BowenFu/matchit.cpp/README.md

 That is cool, isn't it?
 Note that `i + j == s` will return a nullary function that return the result of `*i + *j == s`.

-## Ooo Pattern
+Now we come to the **Ooo Pattern**.
+What is that?
+You may ask.
+In some programming language it's called **Rest Pattern**.

-Ooo Pattern can match arbitrary number of items.
-It can only be used inside `ds` patterns and at most one Ooo pattern can appear inside a `ds` pattern.
+You can match arbitrary number of items with it.
+It can only be used inside `ds` patterns though and at most one Ooo pattern can appear inside a `ds` pattern.
+You can write the code as following when you want to check pattern of a tuple.

 ```C++
 #include <array>